Atlantis: The Lost Tales: Development

 The game features a number of proprietary technologies developed by Cryo.
 One such technology is called OMNI 3D, which provides a smooth, panoramic 360-degree first-person view of the game environment.
 This view tends to be less crisp looking than the movement clips that are pre-rendered in the game.
 All the character animations are motion captured and feature another technology called OMNI SYNC to ensure proper lip synchronization with audio speech.
+The PlayStation version lacks the movement clips found in the other versions.
+The Saturn version of the game supports the Saturn mouse, despite the fact that it was only released in Europe, whereas the Saturn mouse was only released in North America and Japan.

-The soundtrack for Atlantis: The Lost Tales was composed by Pierre Estève & Stéphane Picq of Shooting Star and was released in 1998 as a two-CD set (one of which is an enhanced CD containing wallpapers) on the Shooting Star label.
+The soundtrack for Atlantis: The Lost Tales was composed by Pierre Estève and Stéphane Picq of Shooting Star and was released in 1998 as a two CD set (one of which is an enhanced CD containing wallpapers) on the Shooting Star label.

 Atlantis was released for PC in March 1997.
 Cryo Interactive coded up a new game engine to replicate Atlantis: The Lost Tales on the Sega Saturn, in particular the "freelook" feature.
 Their demo of this engine convinced Sega of Europe to acquire the license to publish the game for the Saturn.